-TJC Police will develop timely warning notices for our campus community to notify members of the community about serious crime against persons that occur on campus when it is determined that the incident will pose a continuing threat to members of the TJC community.
-These warnings will be distributed if an incident is reported either to Campus Police directly or indirectly through a local police agency.
+TJC Police will develop timely warning notices for our campus community to notify members of the community about serious crimes that will pose a continuing threat to members of the TJC community.
+These warnings will be distributed if an incident is reported either to Campus Police directly or indirectly through a local police agency or a campus security authority.
 Timely warnings will be issued for offenses that are included in Clery Act crimes, for offenses that occurred in specified geographic areas, or an offense that represents a serious or continuing threat to a member of our campus community.
 Timely warnings are disseminated to promote safety, to allow individuals to protect themselves, and to state the time, location, and type of crime.
 Timely warnings will be made without delay.

-Missing Student Notification
+Missing Residential Student Notification